 “So pray to the river and the sky and the trees,” she said.
 She shut her eyes and I followed her lead.
 As the sun’s muggy heat baked my shoulders, I came to understand religion.
-Willa slipped her short, bony hand into mine and began to count down from ten.
-I joined her at six, and we launched into air, hanging, for the briefest moment, in freedom.
+Willa slipped her short, bony hand into mine and began to count down from 10.
+I joined her at six, and then we launched into air, hanging, for the briefest moment, in freedom.

 Our hands broke apart as we hit the surface and plunged into the darkness.
 The frigid water ripped the air from my lungs and clung to my arms and legs, pulling me down like an anchor.
-I struck out with my legs and grabbed at the water, seeking a nonexistent hold with which to pull myself to the surface.
+I grabbed at the water, seeking a nonexistent hold with which to pull myself to the surface.
 As my lungs tightened, I burst into the air and gasped like a fish, rubbing the water and silt from my eyes and blinking rapidly against the sun’s blinding light.
 I turned myself around until I found Willa bobbing a few feet away, cackling with joy as she floated on her back.
 Her pajamas clung to her body and her hair spread around her face like a fan, tugged this way and that way by the slow, lazy current.

-“I wish that we could just live in this moment forever,” I said, “I wish that we didn’t need to go back to our rooms and cry over problem sets.”
-Willa began to meander towards the shore and eventually hauled herself up the bank.
+“I wish that we could just live in this moment forever,” I said.
+“I wish that we didn’t need to go back to our rooms and cry over problem sets.”
+Willa began to meander toward the shore and eventually hauled herself up the bank.
 She reclined against the trunk of a sturdy oak and folded her hands across her stomach.
 She tucked her sopping hair behind her ears and traced shapes in the dust with a pruned fingertip.